codeforamerica/recordtrac/README.md

     cd public-records
     sudo pip install -r requirements.txt

 Save settings.env.example as settings.env and update relevant fields.

+### Other Accounts

-To test e-mail, sign up for a free account with SendGrid and provide the username and password in MAIL_USERNAME and MAIL_PASSWORD.
+To use e-mail, sign up for a free account with SendGrid and provide the username and password in `MAIL_USERNAME` and `MAIL_PASSWORD`.

+To be able to catch spammy input, sign up for a free account with [Akismet](http://akismet.com/plans/) and provide the application URL and Akismet key in `APPLICATION_URL` and `AKISMET_KEY`.

 ## Run locally